How does the Brexit maelstrom end: Deal, no deal or no Brexit?

 3) NO-DEAL EXIT - The chaos in London is such that parliament cannot find a way to approve May’s deal or find another divorce deal option, and after one or more delays, the EU says it will extend no longer.
 The United Kingdom then leaves without a deal.

-Lawmakers on Wednesday voted 321 to 278 in favor of a motion that ruled out a potentially disorderly “no-deal” Brexit under any circumstances.
+Lawmakers on Wednesday voted 321 to 278 in favour of a motion that ruled out a potentially disorderly “no-deal” Brexit under any circumstances.

 While the approved motion has no legal force and ultimately may not prevent a no-deal exit, it carries considerable political force.